-- A. Upon signature of all parties to this Agreement, the CESU Network National Office shall administer support funding to the North Atlantic Coast CESU Host University in furtherance of the Agreement, to be authorized and executed by a modification to the Agreement.
-The amount of funding shall be determined in accordance with CESU Council annual host institution support guidelines. - B. Payments will be made by the Federal Agencies for work in accordance with 2 CFR 200, as appropriate, and the related federal agency regulations, as applicable, specifically, 22 CFR Part 518 (Department of Defense), 10 U.S.C. § 2358, 33 U.S.C.
+A. Upon signature of all parties to this Agreement, the CESU Network National Office shall administer support funding to the North Atlantic Coast CESU Host University in furtherance of the Agreement, to be authorized and executed by a modification to

-§ 2323(a), 10 U.S.C. § 3036(d), DOD 3210.6-R, and Department of Defense Grant and Agreement Regulations (U.S. Army Corps of Engineers-Civil Works).

-- C. A 17.5% indirect cost rate will be paid on work covered by the Agreement and all its modifications or task agreements, with exceptions listed in Article V. paragraphs C.1., C.2., and C.3. (below).
+- B. Payments will be made by the Federal Agencies for work in accordance with 2 CFR 200, as appropriate, and the related federal agency regulations, as applicable, specifically, 22 CFR Part 518 (Department of Defense), 10 U.S.C. § 4001, 33 U.S.C. § 2323(a), 10 U.S.C. § 3036(d), DOD 3210.6-R, and Department of Defense Grant and Agreement Regulations (U.S. Army Corps of Engineers-Civil Works). - C. A maximum 17.5% indirect cost rate will be paid on work covered by the Agreement and all its modifications or task agreements, with exceptions listed in Article V. paragraphs C.1., C.2., and C.3. (below).
 Refer to agency-specific policy and guidance for additional information regarding approval and implementation under 2 CFR 200, as appropriate (e.g., DOI-AAAP-0007 [Department of the Interior]; FAM-2015-02 [Department of Commerce]). - 1.
 For NRCS, the indirect cost rate is limited to 10% of total direct costs for colleges, universities, and other nonprofit organizations pursuant to Section 704 of Pub.
-L. 114-113. - 2.
+L. 116-260. - 2.
 No indirect cost will be charged by the Host University for funds transferred directly from a participating Federal Agency to a Partner Institution via a modification to the Agreement. - D. Award of additional funds or in-kind resources will be made through modifications to the Agreement subject to the rules, regulations, and policies of the individual Federal Agency proposing the modification. - E. Nothing herein shall be construed as obligating the Federal Agencies to expend, or as involving the Federal Agencies in any contract or other obligation for the future payment of money, in excess of appropriations authorized by law and administratively allocated for specific work.